temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 export const workflow: Example = { main };
 ```

-To this where activities are proxied using their types and workflows names function names.
+—to this where activities are proxied using their types and workflows names function names—

 ```ts
 import { createActivityHandle } from '@temporalio/workflow';